 You’re ready to make the commitment.
 We’re here to offer support every step of the way.
 No matter your level or goal, our Fitness Trainers have the expertise, knowledge and enthusiasm to get you where you want to be.
 Stop by for one visit—just to get started you on the right foot—or opt for a package plan that delivers long-term results.
 Whatever you need, we’ll help you stay focused, safe and motivated.

-Complete the following to participate in our Spring Mentorship Program:
+Complete the following to participate in our Fall 2019 Mentorship Program:

 To begin working with a personal trainer, please complete this registration form so we can hand-select a trainer for you.
 Once you’ve been assigned a trainer, they will contact you to schedule your Fitness Assessment and Program Design.

 We use the three-site skinfold test to measure your body fat percentage.
 The trainer will explain your results and discuss next steps.
 Please wear shorts and a t-shirt.
 Allow 15 to 30 minutes for the analysis.